majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 To demonstrate the the nunit testing framework we will work with a contrived example.
 The test class will test a modified threaded lock example from above.

 Within the test class **ComplexAdditionTests** the code will confirm that the calculation works.
 This is helpful if a developer ever changes the CalculateWithLock method and breaks it.
-The test will fail and the develper will know that the change causes problems.
+The test will fail and the developer will know that the change causes problems.
 The test will test the class **ComplexAddition**.

 ```cs
 using System;